The Aha! Moment: How to Find It, Examples, UX Tips

 You can do this for your own product by creating a longer user journey that slowly introduces more and more advanced features.
 You can guide users to find and enjoy these advanced features by:

-• Showing them a timeline of their progress and what they still need to achieve
+• Providing users with a progress bar or timeline of what they still need to achieve.

-• Showing them the rewards they can expect to receive in the future if they keep using your product
+• Showing users rewards they can expect to receive in the future if they keep using your product.

-You can also leverage in-app content such as beacons to highlight new features to your users.
+You can also leverage in-app content, such as tooltips or UX hotspots, to highlight new features to your users.
 This helps draw attention to new product launches.
-Once a user interacts a new feature, you can present them with an entirely new tutorial flow or step-by-step tutorial on what is it, how to use it, and its benefits.
+Once a user interacts with a new feature, you can present them with an entirely new tutorial flow or step-by-step tutorial on what it is, how to use it, and its benefits.

-With Whatfix, you can create beacons to highlight and promote new features and product updates, without needing development help.
+With Whatfix, you can create beacons to highlight and promote new features and product updates without needing development resources.
+Post-launch, product teams are enabled to track and analyze feature engagement, usage, and adoption with its no-code event tracking.

 Create Intuitive In-App Content to Guide Users to Their Aha Moment Faster with a Digital Adoption Platform